 Amounts recognised as due to the Council are not credited to the CIES until conditions attached to the grant or contribution have been satisfied.
-Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or future economic benefits or service potential embodied in the asset in the form of the grant and contribution are required to be consumed by the recipient as specified, or future economic benefits of service potential must be returned to the transferor.
+Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of the grant or contribution are required to be consumed by the recipient as specified, or future economic benefits or service potential embodied in the grant and contribution are required to be consumed by the recipient as specifies of service potential must be returned to the transferor.